BeamMW/docs-gitbook/mobile/how-to-create-wallet.md

 ### Your Beam wallet is ready

-Your wallet is ready to Send, Receive and hold Beam coins and Confidential Assets.&#x20;
+Your wallet is ready to Send, Receive and hold Beam coins and Confidential Assets.

 ![](<.gitbook/assets/Screen Shot 2021-05-30 at 9.01.16 PM.png>)